Dermatologic Surgery and Cutaneous Oncology

 Dr. Mark Scharf received his Bachelor of Arts degreee in biological sciences from the University of Chicago in 1978.
 He attended the Emory University School of Medicine and went on to complete internship in Internal Medicine at Yale-New Haven Hospital.
 He trained in dermatology at Massachusetts General Hospital, completing residency in 1986.

-Dr. Scharf then joined the Division of Dermatology at the University of Massachusetts where he is a Clinical Professor of Medicine.
+Dr. Scharf then joined the Department of Dermatology at the University of Massachusetts where he is a Clinical Professor of Medicine.
 He also serves as the director of the phototherapy unit, director of the Dermatology Laser Center and serves as a member of the Laser Safety Subcommittee.
 Dr. Scharf spent 2 years precepting with Dr. Mary Maloney in Mohs surgery at UMass Memorial from July 2005 – June 2007.
 He was granted clinical priveledges in Mohs surgery in July 2007.